Luk4x/copa-server/readme-en.md

 ## 📝 About

-This project is the **Copa** API, which is, in short, an application that performs the registration and management of pools, games and users, developed during the Ignite trail of the NLW of [Rocketseat](https://www.rocketseat.com.br/).<br>
+This project is the **Copa** API, which is, in short, a world cup themed application that performs the registration and management of pools, games and users, developed during the Ignite trail of the NLW Copa of [Rocketseat](https://www.rocketseat.com.br/).<br>
 This API is the basis for its [Web](https://github.com/Luk4x/copa-web) interface developed essentially with NextJS, and [Mobile](https://github.com/Luk4x/copa-mobile) primarily developed with React Native.

 ### 📃 Routes and Examples